 Debt

-Getting to of debt is one of the most important things to me.
-We find it most important for our family not to have most of the items on this list.
+Getting out of debt is one of the most important things to me.
+We find it most important for our family not to have most items on this list.

 But if you do and you need help navigating this, I am here to help.